Template: Financial Agreements for IC Founders

 While your group or household may value generosity, most also have a need to limit sharing to enable them to have a reserve for times of unexpected loss.
 Making clear financial agreements for IC founders can keep your group from developing division and resentment when you face a challenging decision, and some value sharing more while others value saving more.
 Make a decision how much savings your group will hold for emergencies, what are justifiable reasons to use these funds, and who gets to decide.

-Here’s a list of topics that are important to discuss:
+Here’s a list of topics that are important to discuss and to disclose in your community description for prospective members:

 • Lease terms: move-in date and length of lease, whose name is on record?
 This will likely be the person who agrees to be responsible to set up the payment and collect each member’s part.
 If multiple names are on the lease, be sure to obtain a copy for each member.